codebrancher/go-luck-simulator/README.md

 ## Features

-### Wild Fruits Game Info (5 winning lines)
+Since this is a learning experience for me as well, here are some basic steps to get involved:

+1. **Customizable Gameplay Settings**: Adjust starting cash, visual delay, and automatic spin intervals to suit various simulation or gameplay needs.
+2. **Advanced Randomization**:  Choose from several randomizers, including the standard RNG, LCG, and XorShift, to ensure game fairness and complexity.
+3. **Dynamic Game Mechanics**: Offers five potential winning lines and special features like bonus games that can extend by hitting additional bonus symbols.
+4. **Interactive Commands**: Utilize commands such as bet, auto, and stats for real-time game management and engagement.
+5. **Simulation Mode**: Toggle between interactive gameplay and simulation mode to conduct extensive tests or enjoy casual play.

-**Additional Info**: The bonus symbols doesn't have to be in line to trigger bonus games.
-While you are in the bonus games hitting 3 more bonus symbols will extend the bonus games by 2.
+**Additional Game Info**: The bonus symbols doesn't have to be in line to trigger bonus games.
+While you are in the bonus games hitting three more bonus symbols will extend the bonus games by two.
+For more infos on the game features checkout the screenshots.

 ## Insights